RenatoArbex/TransitNetworkDesign/Rivera/readme.md

 Total demand in this instance is quite low.

+Rivera instance node location was chosen after superposing the network with an aerial view, thus might bring some differences from real inicial locations.

 A Rivera2 instance is proposed considering only a subset of possible terminal nodes.

 Solutions will be presented inside each instance folder.